HarryAllenCodeRepo/TechnicalTest/README.md

 cd TechnicalTest
 ```
 ### 2. Set AWS Credentials in GitHub Secrets
-Go to your GitHub repository, navigate to "Settings" > "Secrets," and add the following secrets:
+Go to the GitHub repository, navigate to "Settings" > "Secrets," and add the following secrets:

 - AWS_ACCESS_KEY_ID: AWS Access Key ID